ashdavies/talks/2019-05-31-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ^ In the abstract I had mentioned "with coroutines approaching stability"

-^ As of Kotlin 1.3 (28 Oct) coroutines API graduated to "fully" stable
+^ As of Kotlin 1.3 (Oct '18) coroutines API graduated to "fully" stable

 ---